How to Germinate Lemon Seeds Fast

 • Water Sprayer (or a glass of water)

 Lay a paper towel flat on a clean surface and dampen it with a water sprayer.
 No sprayer?
-No problem!
 Simply sprinkle water over the towel using your hand.
 The key is to moisten the towel without soaking it.
 Then, space the seeds out on the towel, leaving at least an inch or two between each one.

 Cover it up with the other paper towel sheet and spray or sprinkle the new sheet with water again.